As an independent financial advisor, or an advisor who is transitioning to independence, networking is your jam. Or is it?

 Then start exploring these opportunities:

 From Rotary Clubs to chambers of commerce, local networking helps you build your brand and reputation as an independent financial advisor and practice your communication skills.
 Sign up for a pro-bono event, rent a booth at the harvest festival or volunteer at the local food pantry to get involved and get your name out there.
+Your financial advisor network starts with your local community.

 Forming and maintaining relationships with registered investment advisors can be a huge asset to your new firm.
 When one of your former RIA peers has a prospect that doesn’t meet their company’s minimum balance requirement, it could spell a referral for you.
+A strategy not to be overlooked when growing your financial advisor network.

 5. Peers times two